Orthogonal-Systems/zmq/README.md

 A minimal ZMQ implementation for the arduino.

 ## Current support
-Emulates ZMQ Push and Req sockets, includes a library for interfacing with the ocs monitoringServer application
+Emulates ZMQ Push and Req sockets.
+Max size is 256B (short frame).